-- Experience in community facilities and/or small business financing, with experience in early care and education (a/k/a child care) facilities strongly preferred;
+- Experience in community facilities and/or small business financing preferred.

 - Familiarity with federal, state, and local government funding sources for capital and operating needs of charter schools and community facilities (e.g., childcare centers, health centers, healthy food markets, shelters, social service and educational programs, etc.).

-- Ability to help develop innovative products for a diverse borrower population; and
+- Ability to help develop innovative products for a diverse borrower population.

-- Ability to work independently and manage competing priorities with a modest amount of supervision and direction.
+- Ability to take initiative, work independently and manage competing priorities with a modest amount of supervision and direction.

 EDUCATIONAL AND OTHER REQUIREMENTS:

 Education level will be considered on a holistic basis taking into account both education and work experience.
 Preferred educational background includes degree work in a relevant area of study such as finance, real estate, urban planning, public policy, or business administration.
-A bachelor's degree is required although an advanced degree is preferred.
-In addition, the position requires a high degree of self-motivation, dedication, creativity, and perseverance; flexibility with time, travel and willingness to accept a demanding (and personally satisfying) position.
+An advanced degree is a plus.
+In addition, the position requires a high degree of self-motivation, dedication, creativity, and perseverance; flexibility with time, travel (up to 20%) and willingness to accept a demanding (and personally satisfying) position.
 Strong time management skills and ability to work well with others are important attributes.